 Read about the Government's policy of improving the energy efficiency of buildings and the Planning Portal's Approved Document L.

-Whilst all the roof windows we sell meet the basic requirements of building regulations, some are more energy efficient than others.
+While all the roof windows we sell meet the basic requirements of building regulations, some are more energy efficient than others.
 Keep your eye open for a window's U-value - the lower the U-value, the more effective its insulation properties are.
 As a guide, an average double glazed window has a U-value of 2.8W/m2.

 As well as saving on lighting bills, the right roof windows can drive down heating bills.
 Find out the role of roof windows in an innovative eco-friendly building.